visor-tech/visor-data-schema/index.md

  |                                     # we only define visor_ images schema in this spec
  |                                     # file name example: BB001.vsr
  |
- ├── .smp                              # sample metadata, see ".smp"
+ ├── info.json                         # sample info metadata, see "info.json"
  |
  ├── visor_raw_images
  |   |
- |   ├── .reg                          # raw images specific metadata, see ".reg"
+ |   ├── selected.json                 # selected raw images metadata, see "selected.json"
  |   |
  |   ├── slice_1_{PARAMETERS}.zarr     # each slice is an independent image (.zarr file)
  |   |                                 # slice index is 1-based